Everything You Need to Know About Winterizing Your Garage

 Despite their advantages, snow mats have many weaknesses.
 First, they can get heavy due to their thick material and absorbed moisture, making them difficult to carry or adjust.
 They are also not the most durable options, and replacement costs often become expensive over time.
 Finally, garage floor mats are known to give off a bad odor after a while due to absorbed moisture, dirt, and snow.

-Best: Concrete Coating
+Best Protection Option: Concrete Coating

 High-performance coatings are easy to clean and the best in terms of durability.